Wandering-Li/double-elevator-control/README.md

 final work shows in the gif

 In general, this dual elevator controller is just like a normal double elevator.
 In any case, the elevator is capable of reasonable behavior.
-I put the code for the dual elevator control system in the file, along with a specification and inner logic explain.
+I put the code for the dual elevator control system in the file, along with a specification .